-- User Name/Password Enter the User Name and Password provided by your ISP.
+- User Name and Password Enter the User Name and Password provided by your ISP.
 These fields are case sensitive.
-If you have difficulty with this process, please contact your ISP. - 2) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-9.
-Then you can go on with the wireless configuration. - 3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-8
+If you have difficulty with this process, please contact your ISP. - Confirm Password Re-enter the password provided by your ISP to ensure the Password you entered is correct.
+If the Password is different from the Confirm Password, the screen will appear as shown below.
+Click OK, and re-enter the Password and Confirm Password.

+- > If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-8. - If you are visiting the Router from the main computer, please select Yes, and then click Clone MAC Address.